animafps/teres/README.md

-# blur
+# teres

-blur is a program made for easily and efficiently adding motion blur to videos through frame blending and interpolation.
+teres is a program made for easily and efficiently adding motion blur to videos through frame blending and interpolation.

 Based on the work done on <https://github.com/f0e/blur>